 Dynamic Microphones

-Dynamic microphones are known for their durability and ability to handle high sound pressure levels.
-They are ideal for recording loud sources such as guitar amplifiers and drums or for live stage use due to their robust construction.
+Dynamic microphones are known for their durability and ability to handle high sound pressure levels (SPL).
+They are ideal for recording loud sources such as guitar amplifiers and drums, or for live stage use due to their robust construction.

 Condenser Microphones

-Condenser mics have a greater frequency response and higher sensitivity compared to dynamic microphones.
-They require a power source, usually provided by phantom power, and are well-suited for capturing vocal performances and acoustic instruments in studio settings.
+Condenser mics have a greater frequency response and higher sensitivity than dynamic microphones.
+They require a power source (phantom power) and are well-suited for capturing detailed vocal performances and acoustic instruments in studio settings.

 Ribbon Microphones